Belhaven Hill School takes a broad view of its role as an educational charity and endeavours to act in accordance with the values that it represents.

 - Seacliff Stables

-- a School Fete will be held in September to benefit Unicef and a local charity
+- A Belhaven Dog Show will be held in September to benefit a local charity nominated by the pupils

 - Music exams (pupils from the local area use the music school and instruments to sit their exams)

-- Cross Country Championships – Belhaven Hill hosts an annual day of races for schools from all over Scotland – it took place in May 2021 and involved pupils from 6 schools)
+- Cross Country Championships (Belhaven Hill hosts an annual day of races for schools from all over Scotland – it took place in May 2021 and involved pupils from 6 schools)

-- Dunbar and North Berwick Rugby Clubs (Belhaven Hill hosts matches)
+- Dunbar and North Berwick Rugby Clubs (Belhaven Hill will host matches)

-- CEOPs training (Belhaven has hosted a training and information session for local schools)
+- CEOPs training (Belhaven will host training and information sessions for local schools)

 If you run an organisation which might benefit from help from Belhaven Hill, its staff, or pupils, please contact the Headmaster.

-Each year the school welcomes students from the UK and abroad.
+Gap Students – Each year the school welcomes students from the UK and abroad.
 Most of the ‘gap students’ join the pastoral team at Belhaven and take a full part in school life, gaining valuable work experience before returning to their studies.
-In recent years, the school has been delighted to include a specialist ‘Gap’ placement for a music student to work closely with the Director of Music in his department and in producing school productions and concerts.

 - The Rotary Club (bridge nights)